Fighting Period Inequality with #HappyPeriod

-On a mission to change this, she with her mother Cherryl Warner, founded #HappyPeriod, a non-profit organization bringing menstrual health products to those in need, while reshaping the conversations about periods, menstrual inequality and taboos.
+On a mission to change this, she with her mother Cherryl Warner, founded #HappyPeriod, a non-profit organization bringing menstrual health products to those in need, while reshaping the conversations about periods, period inequality and taboos.

 At The Honey Pot Company, we were so inspired by their work, that we’ve partnered with them on our #HappyPeriod vagina pin.
 For each pin purchased, we will donate 2 liners + 1 pad, helping to give to our most vulnerable sisters.

 As our official charity partner, we recently caught up with Chelsea for an update on her work to fight period inequality and organization to share with our community.
 Read below for more from our conversation with her:

 HP: You share menstrual education with others, but what was your own experience with period education?